twistedgrim/gitthello/README.md

 This still work in progress (i.e. there are no tests) but it does seem to work if the planets are in the correct alignment.

+*UPDATE* If you're thinking of using this, perhaps you should look into [Zube.io](http://zube.io) as an alternative.
+It does a far better job of sync'ing github issues with a trello-like board.

 Why?
 ====